opencodeiiita/Collaborative-App/README.md

 ### Creating a Pull Request
  - After working on the Issue assigned, create a [Pull Request](https://help.github.com/articles/about-pull-requests/).
+ - Use the [PR Template](https://github.com/opencodeiiita/Collaborative-App/blob/main/PR_Template.md) while creating a Pull Request.
+Note that the Pull Request must be in the same format as mentioned in the Template.
  - It is suggested to create a new branch for each pull request so that the work of a particular issue does not affect the other one.

 ## Guidelines and Best Practice